amin-oueslati/auditing-commercial-content-moderation-services/README.md

 ## Context

 This repository documents the data and computational methods underlying a master thesis in fulfilment of the requirements for a Masters in Data Science for Public Policy (2024) at the Hertie School in Berlin.
-The thesis was written in partnership with the <strong>Weizenbaum Institute Berlin</strong>, more specifically the working group on Data, Algorithmic Systems and Ethics, and supervised by **Prof. Simon Munzert** from Hertie.
+The thesis was written in partnership with the **Weizenbaum Institute Berlin**, more specifically the working group on Data, Algorithmic Systems and Ethics, and supervised by **Prof. Simon Munzert** from Hertie.

 The paper conducts a comparative audit of four major commercial cloud-based content moderation services, offered by Amazon, Google, Microsoft and OpenAI.
-The paper's <strong>contribution</strong> is twofold.
+The paper's **contribution** is twofold.
 First, it offers the first comprehensive external assessment of these algorithms, which are likely not only in use at the companies themselves, but also deployed by a range of smaller organisations through the SaaS model.
 Second, the paper advances a suite of tests which may inform future black-box third-party audits of content moderation algorithms.
 To these ends, the paper implements <strong>three experiments</strong>.
 First, we evaluate service performance on three popular hate speech datasets, ToxiGen<sup>1</sup>, Jigsaw<sup>2</sup> and MegaSpeech<sup>3</sup>, which were chosen for their popularity and capacity to capture different forms of hate speech.
 We compute performance metrics both at the aggregate- and at the group-level, parting from most prior research by extending the group-level analysis to a total of eight minority identities.
 Second, we further test for group-specific biases by running Perturbation Sensitivity Analyses<sup>4</sup> on the most common identity tokens associated with each of the eight minority groups.
 In essence, we measure the extent to which content moderation services attach a negative bias to these minority tokens, compared to counterfactual majority tokens.
 We construct these examples from the Identity Phrase Templates in Dixon et al. (2018)<sup>5</sup> and MegaSpeech.
 Third, we deploy a Structural Topic Model<sup>6</sup> to explore substantively which topics characterize phrases that were either over- or undermoderated by all services, compared to correctly moderated phrases.

 For further please details, including further background, methodology and results, please also see the paper attached to this repository.